Month 12, Day 26, Saturday 7:00 a.m.

 Sebastien approached the desk, both curious and bemused.
-“I tried to be mysterious, like I said, and I kept the anti-divination ward up to keep them from looking or thinking too hard—I didn’t want them to be too observant and see through the facade—but I didn’t actually do anything very impressive.”
+“I tried to be mysterious, like I said, and I kept the anti-divination ward up to keep them from looking at or thinking too hard about me—I didn’t want them to be too observant and see through the facade—but I didn’t actually do anything very impressive.”

 Sebastien’s eyes widened.

 He nodded, a wide, predatory smile slowly stretching across his face.
 “Unfertilized, but still fresh.
 Few in this city but Lynwood could get their hands on such a thing.
-Your ‘unimpressive’ act earned an unasked for bonus of approximately four hundred gold.
-Enough for me to take a thirty percent cut of both this and your new Conduit and still leave, minimum, a few dozen gold for you.”
+Your ‘unimpressive’ act earned an unasked-for bonus of approximately four hundred gold.
+It should cover my thirty percent cut of both this and the worth of your new gem and still leave, minimum, a few dozen gold for you.”

 She took a deep breath.
 Her heart was pounding, sending a flush to her cheeks.

 “We’ll need to appraise the gem, of course, but if I can find the right buyer for these, it could even be seventy or eighty gold coming your way.
 I’m thinking of approaching Liza first.
 She’s a valuable contact that I want to cultivate, but mostly it would feel good to pry some of my gold back out of her greedy fingers.”

 Sebastien grinned back.
 “That would be a boon from the fates themselves.
 Perhaps I could get some of the payment directly, rather than toward my debt?
 I’m working on a…special project, and some of the components are quite expensive.”